tinkerbell/tinkerbell.org/content/homepage/section-1.md

 +++

 Tinkerbell is a bare metal provisioning engine, built and maintained by the team at <a href="https://tinkerbell.org/community/">Tinkerbell Community</a>.
-Tinkerbell consists of five microservices: Boots, Hegel, Hook, PBnJ, and Tink.
+Tinkerbell consists of five microservices: Smee, Hegel, Hook, PBnJ, and Tink.